Spree Commerce: Typical Use Cases

+Licensing

+Starting on September 4, 2024, a dual-licensing model was introduced.
+Since then, all new Spree Commerce versions are being released under open-source AGPL v3 license with an Enterprise Edition commercial license as an alternative.
+Spree versions released prior to that were licensed under the New BSD License.

+AGPL v3 is an OSI-approved open-source license, meaning it meets all the criteria for Free and Open Source Software as defined by the Open Source Initiative.

+This licensing change allows the Spree Commerce core development team to maintain the open-source nature of Spree while also supporting ongoing development and maintenance of the Spree project with Enterprise Edition license sales, ensuring its long-term viability.

+At the same time, Spree Commerce Community Edition may be used for free and privately for single-tenant eCommerce applications without any code disclosure under the AGPLv3 license.
+This benefits all small business developers building online stores for themselves or their clients.

 Spree Commerce history

 On July 1, 2011, Spree received $1.5 million in seed funding from AOL and True Ventures.
-On February 25, 2014 Spree raised an additional $5M in Series A funding led by Thrive Capital.
+On February 25, 2014, Spree raised an additional $5M in Series A funding led by Thrive Capital.
 Also participating were Vegas Tech Fund (led by Zappos CEO Tony Hsieh), Red Swan (led by Bonobos CEO Andy Dunn) as well as existing investors True Ventures and AOL Ventures.

-On September 21, 2015 it was acquired by First Data.
+On September 21, 2015, it was acquired by First Data.
 After the First Data acquisition, developers from Spark Solutions and VinSol now maintain and develop the Spree Commerce Open Source project.
 Vinsol also develops Spree extensions.

 In 2016 an OpenCommerce Conference was held in New York to showcase the newest e-commerce projects running on Spree.

-In 2021 Spree changed its model from a full-stack e-commerce platform to a headless application allowing non-Ruby developers to customize and run Spree applications.
+In 2021 Spree changed its model from a monolithic e-commerce platform to an API-first application allowing non-Ruby developers to customize and run Spree applications.
 JavaScript SDK also became available.

-In 2022 Upside Lab became the main maintainer of Spree Commerce.